-GRADES: $9 \boxtimes 10 \boxtimes 11 \boxtimes 12 \boxtimes$ Credits: 5.0 each semester UC/CSU: \boxtimes NCAA: \boxtimes
+GRADES: 9 \square 10 \square 11 \square 12 \boxtimes Credits: 5.0 each semester UC/CSU: ⊠ NCAA: ⊠

 HISTORY / SOCIAL SCIENCE

 WORLD HISTORY & WORLD HISTORY HONORS

 This College Prep World History course is designed to reinforce and broaden the student's depth of knowledge of World History from the birth of democratic ideas in Greece and Rome up through the Cold War era.
 Course content extends from the rise of democracy and how the effects of the Middle Ages, Renaissance and Reformation change the democratic ideals through time.
 Revolutionary ideas will be explored through the era of the Enlightenment period where students will analyze how the impact of this era shaped the English Revolution, Glorious Revolution, American Revolution, French Revolution, and Industrial Revolution.
 Further, students will explore the rise of nations, post-revolutions, and examine their impacts on the world through the rise of imperialism which leads to worldwide tensions causing World War I, World War II, and finally the Cold War.